TUDelft-MUDE/book/book/time_series/components.md

 where we distinguish the following components:

-1. $tr(t)$ = trend, provides the general behavior and variation of the process.
+1. $tr(t)$ = trend, provides general behavior and change of the process.
-2. $s(t)$ = seasonality, shows the regular seasonal variations.
+2. $s(t)$ = seasonality, shows regular seasonal (cyclic) variations.
 3. $o(t)$ = offset, is a discontinuity (or jump) in the data.
 4. $b(t)$ = irregularities and outliers (also referred to as biases), due to unexpected reasons.
 Irregularities will not be considered in this book.
 5. $\epsilon(t)$ = noise process, can be white or colored noise.

 Noting that not all components may be present in a time series at hand.
+Components 1-4 are part of the functional model of the time series, the last component is covered by the stochastic model.

 ## Trend